 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to bio engineering, with approximately 37.1% of workers getting one.
-See the the most common levels of education for bio engineering workers below.
+People currently working in careers related to bio engineering tend obtained the following education levels.

 |Level of Education||Percentage of Workers|

 This of course varies depending on which bio engineering career you choose.

 There are many different career paths that you may take with a degree in biomedical engineering.
 This includes pharmaceuticals, medical devices, artificial organs, prosthetics, medical instrumentation, and medical imaging.
 You may also choose to go into health management systems.
 This field is constantly advancing so many students decide to go back to school in order to stay knowledgeable on the latest technology and techniques in their specific field.

 This field is growing as the baby-boomer generation ages and there is a demand for new medical devices and procedures.
 As technology advances, so will the biomedical engineering field, thus creating new areas of work.

 Want a job when you graduate with your bio engineering degree?
 Biomedical Engineering careers are expected to grow 7.4% between 2016 and 2026.

 The following options are some of the most in-demand careers related to biomedical engineering.

 How Much Money Do People With a Bio Engineering Degree Make?